EspertoMagento/EspertoMagento/README.md

 # EspertoMagento

 #Search & Copy Extension:
-This script allows you to search within a particular installation of Magento extension and retrieve the entire list of files.
+This script allows you to search an extension within a particular installation of Magento and retrieve the entire list of files.
 It also allows you to copy files and directories found within a folder.

 #Remove Extension:
 This script allows you to remove a particular Magento extension.